-Welcome to AIBE 2013 Exam Section.
-Here you will find Information about All India Bar Council Exam 2013 Date, Schedule, Syllabus, Pattern, Notification and Online Application Form of AIBE.
+Welcome to AIBE 2014 Exam Section.
+Here you will find Information about All India Bar Council Exam 2014 Date, Notification, Syllabus, Pattern, and Online Application Form.

 Bar Council of India conducts All India Bar Examination (AIBE).
 This exam is intended to test a prospective advocate’s ability to practice to profession of law in India.